-Powder fire extinguisher are multi-purpose extinguisher with numerous advantages.
-It is one of of the most common extinguishers in wide use as powder extinguishers can be effectively used on Class A, B, C, and E fires.
-Fine chemicals in powder form as extinguishing agent is released by the powder extinguishers to blanket the fire and suffocate it.
-The common powder is monoammonium phosphate.
+Powder fire extinguishers are multi-purpose extinguishers with numerous advantages.
+It is one of the most common extinguishers in wide use as powder extinguishers can be effectively used on Class A, B, C, and E fires.
+Fine chemicals in powder form as extinguishing agents are released by the powder extinguishers to blanket the fire and suffocate it.
+The common powder is mono-ammonium phosphate.

 Carbon Di-Oxide Fire Extinguishers:

 A carbon dioxide fire extinguisher (CO2) is ideal for fires involving electrical hazards (Class E).
 This is one of the cleanest types of fire extinguishers in commercial use and requires no clean-up after use.
 CO2 fire extinguishers can also be used on class B fires involving flammable liquids.

 Carbon dioxide fire extinguishers blanket the fire by cutting off the air supply which in turn removes oxygen, required for fire to continue.
 CO2 fire extinguishers carry a black label.